BekahHW/BekahHW.github.io/_posts/2021-03-23-The Lessons I've Learned from 100 Virtual Coffees.md

 And this is (a non-exhaustive) list of what I've learned from those Coffees:

 - Caring about other people, _really_ knowing and caring about them, can make a huge impact.
 - Sometimes you won't know what to say.
 That's ok.
-You can learn and grow and apologize when you need to.
+- Apologize when you need to.
 - People you've never met in real life can be your closest friends.
 - Like we say at the beginning of every coffee, "An awkward pause for one person, can be an opportunity for another person to join in."
 - Sometimes differences in opinions and life experiences can be really hard to navigate, but if you put in the time and effort, they can lead to some of the most important moments of growth.